Richie Tozier

 Richard "Richie" Tozier is a fictional character created by Stephen King and one of the main characters of his 1986 novel It.
-The character is a member of "The Losers Club" and is seen to be the comic relief of the group; however, his loudmouthed antics often get him in trouble, leading to him being called "Richie 'Trashmouth' Tozier" and his friends often using the phrase "Beep Beep Richie" when they want him to be quiet.
-He was portrayed by Seth Green as a child and Harry Anderson as an adult in the 1990 miniseries adaptation of the novel, and by Ankur Javeri as a child and Nasirr Khan as an adult in the novel's 1998 television series adaptation.
+He was portrayed by Seth Green as a child and Harry Anderson as an adult in the 1990 miniseries adaptation of the novel.
 He was later portrayed by Finn Wolfhard as a child and Bill Hader as an adult in the 2017 film and its 2019 sequel.

 Fictional character biography

 Richard (Richie) Tozier was born on March 7, 1946 (novel), 1950 (miniseries), or 1976 (films) and is the son of Maggie and Wentworth Tozier.
 Richie is known for his loudmouthed and sarcastic personality, which led to him being called "Richie 'Trashmouth' Tozier" by his peers.
 Richie is good friends with Bill Denbrough and the other members of The Losers Club Stanley Uris, Eddie Kaspbrak, Ben Hanscom, Beverly Marsh, and Mike Hanlon.
-After Bill's younger brother Georgie is killed by Pennywise the Dancing Clown, Richie and his friends each have individual encounters with Pennywise before facing It collectively at Neibolt Street.
+After Bill's younger brother Georgie is killed by Pennywise the Dancing Clown, Richie and his friends each have individual encounters with Pennywise before facing It collectively in the sewers.
 After this encounter, they believe they have killed It, but they take an oath that if they have not succeeded, they will one day return to Derry to finish the job.

 27 years later, Richie is a disc-jockey in Beverly Hills and one of the only members of The Losers Club to have never married.
 Richie receives a call from Mike – who remained behind in Derry – that It has returned, causing the death of Adrian Mellon.
 Richie returns to Derry and reunites with The Losers Club, with whom he encounters It once again.
 Eventually, the group descends into the sewers to kill It by performing the Ritual of Chud.
 During the ritual, It mortally wounds and kills Eddie, leaving Richie devastated.